DevDom3105/gd-YAFSM/README.md

 - In-game
   > Add `res://addons/imjp94.yafsm/src/debugger/StackPlayerDebugger.tscn` to `StackPlayer`(so as `StateMachinePlayer`) to visualize the stack on screen.

+## New Features

+### StateWorker

+Each StateWorker node corresponds to a state and allows to manipulate the scene while this state is the active one.
+For example, you can choose the currently played animation of a character, define how player input is handled, etc. This way of implementing state dependent changes to the scene allows to cleanly organize and modualarize code instead of writing endless if-else spagehetti code for all states.

+StateWorker nodes are placed under the StateMachinePlayer node in the scene tree in the same hirarchical structure as the states they correpond to.
+In an attached script, you can override the enter(), update(), and exit() functions, to implement what happens when the state is entered, running, or exited.

+With the external() function you can get the reference to a node in the scene which you want to manipulate.
+You have to define in the StateMachinePlayer which nodes can be accessed via a string name as argument to the external() function.

+### Function Condition

+A scripts inheriting from FunctionCondition can be added to a transition in the StateMachineWorker interface to define arbitrary transition conditions.
+This is done by overriding the condition() function which is evaluated every frame and returns a boolean as feedback whether the condition is fulfilled.
+As in the StateWorker class, you can use the external() function to access external nodes needed to implement the condition.

+### Global State

+A global state can be transitioned to from any other state without them being connected via a transition line in the StateMachinePlayer interface.
+A state can be turned global by adding a FunctionCondition to it which defines the transition condition.
+Then the color of the state changes in the StateMachinePlayer interface

 ## Demo

 Check out [gd-YAFSM-demo](https://github.com/imjp94/gd-yafsm-demo) for how you can integrate gd-YAFSM into you project and manage app state with `StateMachine`